hpcleuven/VscDocumentation/source/leuven/slurm_specifics.rst

 NVIDIA GPUs support multiple `compute modes
 <https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compute-modes>`_.
-By default, the compute mode is set to `Exclusive-process` on our clusters (which is the best setting in the majority of cases), but you can choose another compute mode at job submission time.
+By default, the compute mode is set to `shared` on our clusters, meaning that multiple host threads and/or processes can use the device at the same time (NVIDIA refers to this as `DEFAULT` mode).
+This setting covers the majority of cases, but you can choose another compute mode at job submission time.
 This is done by making use of a plugin for our Slurm job scheduler:

 .. code-block:: shell